Help restore hope Firsthand

 All mission trip participants are responsible for the cost of their checked baggage.
 When traveling internationally, most airlines allow passengers to carry two checked bags at 50 pounds maximum.
 The cost of checked baggage depends on where you are traveling and your status with the airline.
 For the most up to date baggage allowances and fees, please check with each airline you are traveling on.

-Occasionally we may ask trip participants to carry humanitarian aid and items needed for ministry in country.
+Occasionally we may ask trip participants to carry humanitarian aid and items needed for ministry in the country.
 To save the cost of having to pay for the second bag on the return flight home, you can stuff a bag inside your other bag.
 Please ask before leaving behind a bag in your country of service.